labgem/PANORAMA/docs/user/annotation.md

    - With `--hmm`: aligns families via annot_with_hmm() from hmm_search.py

-3. Filter HMM hits (only for hmm option)
+3. Filter HMM hits (only for the hmm option)

     Each hit is filtered using the thresholds defined in the HMM metadata:
     - e-value